Sarabhai vs Sarabhai: Season 1

-Being the season that gained this show its immense popularity among South Asian viewers, Season 1 aired in 2004.
-It revolves around the lives of the 5 main characters portraying conflicts in different contexts, revolving around the themes of family life and the upper-class of Mumbai.
-The season features a variety of supporting characters that intertwine with the lives of the main 5, for drama and comedic purposes.
-An overlaying plot (especially towards the end) is Rosesh's quest for a girl.
-Throughout the season, we meet different potential suitors, with extreme traits that clash with different members of the house.
-Other common plots are: Maya v/s Monisha conflicts in terms of her 'middle-class' behavior, and Sahil often finding himself stuck in the middle of this conflict.
-Indravadhan, Maya's husband is often found sparking these conflicts for his own enjoyment.
-Throughout the season, the characters experience different social and emotional 'adventures' delving into their relationships, conflicts, interactions, and history.
-In the final episode, the principal characters are seen stating that there would be another season of the series.
-On the Disney+ Hotstar streaming app, the episode where Rosesh published his poetry book is not available.
+The season revolves around the lives of five main characters and portrays conflicts in various contexts, focusing on themes such as family life and the upper class of Mumbai.
+The season features a variety of supporting characters that are intertwined with the lives of the main five characters, to add drama and comedy to the show.
+One of the main plots of the season is Rosesh's quest for a girl, and we get to meet different potential suitors throughout the season, all with extreme traits that clash with different members of the house.
+Another common plot is the conflict between Maya and Monisha in terms of her "middle-class" behaviour, with Sahil often caught in the middle of this conflict.
+Indravadhan, Maya's husband, is often found instigating these conflicts for his enjoyment.
+Throughout the season, the characters go through different social and emotional experiences, delving into their relationships, conflicts, interactions, and history.
+In the final episode, the principal characters state that there will be another season of the series.

 Season 2 (Sarabhai vs Sarabhai: Take 2)

-After eleven years, the life of the Sarabhai family has not changed much.
-Now Monisha and Sahil have a seven-year-old son Aurnob a.k.a.
-Guddu and finally, Rosesh has found his love interest Jasmine Mavani also gaining the main role in a TV serial which he eventually loses.
-The family has moved to new penthouses.
-The season ended with Monisha asking for a divorce from Sahil, indicating a new season to come.
+After eleven years, not much has changed in the life of the Sarabhai family.
+Monisha and Sahil now have a seven-year-old son named Aurnob, also known as Guddu.
+Rosesh has finally found love with Jasmine Mavani, who was given the main role in a TV serial but eventually lost it.
+The family has moved to new penthouses, and the season ends with Monisha asking for a divorce from Sahil, hinting at a new season to come.